-Risk Item Risk Type Risk Description Risk Background Cause of risk Impact Rating Likelihood Ratings Inherent risk Exposure Inherent risk rating Current Controls R10 External Increased population.
-Migration between provincial borders and people moving where there is developed infrastructure including schools and better health service as well as services delivered by local government.
+Risk Item Risk Type Risk Description Risk Background Cause of risk Impact Rating Likelihood Ratings Inherent risk Exposure Inherent risk rating Current Controls people moving where there is developed infrastructure including schools and better health service as well as services delivered by local government.
 Economic climate and stability as well as the possibility of job creation.
-As above 8 7 Medium 56 Census 2011 outcome and figures made official by national government which can be used in the planning processes of the municipality.
+Exposure government which can be used in the planning processes of the municipality.
 Control of illegal squatting and backyard dwellers, future expansions and viability, maintenance of current infrastructure.
 R11 Internal Information technology ie outdated systems and equipment.
 Fragmented systems with no integration between the various systems.
 Licensing of software and programmes.
 Continuous updating of systems and software lacking, fragmentation of existing systems and the management thereof.
 Licensing of software was addressed, capacity building within municipality was lacking and improvement own systems, network and servers.
 IT capacity limited within municipal structure, no structures in place to emphasis on IT, departments addressing own needs and not on a municipal level, lack of funding, own network not developed and capacity to address needs of municipality, etc. 8 6 Low 48 SITA did an assessment of IT environment, implementation of a helpdesk, an IT committee, various policies approved.
 Capacity in IT department created with creation of posts, funding to upgrade network, etc. R12 Internal Occupational Health and Safety Occupational Health and Safety Officer only appointed in 2012.
 Noncompliance to relevant legislation and the implementation of the relevant legislation.
 Occupational Health and Safety was addressed in a limited manner by departments and not as a whole in the municipality.
 5 5 Low 49 Safety committees and officer appointed as legislated.
 Implementation of legislation in process.
 Manual with regards to the implementation of the various acts and legislation approved, regular reporting to LLF.
 R13 Internal Anti-fraud and corruption management.
-Due to the emphasis on the said by national and provincial treasury as As above as well as high level of fraud and corruption in certain 7 6 Low 42 Approved policies (policy in process of amendment).
-Implementation and discussions
+Due to the emphasis on the said by national and provincial treasury as well as the auditor- general more focus and As above as well as high level of fraud and corruption in certain spheres of government on a national level and 7 6 Low 42 Approved policies (policy in process of amendment).
+Implementation and discussions with LLF.
+Workshops to be conducted in the 2013/14